Beegie01/2019-UK-Road-Accidents-Analysis/README.md

 [This](https://user-images.githubusercontent.com/76821049/173861914-2cf4bb43-7e80-4c6a-8577-3ba0aaf6e9b2.png) indicates that male car drivers driving on undemarcated main carriageways heading to unknown destinations were the most likely victims of minor and serious accidents.<br><br>

 #### Influence of the Premier League season on road accidents<br>
 [This](https://user-images.githubusercontent.com/76821049/173863502-57f1e2fd-b51a-403a-b949-2c323efd22dd.png) indicates that road accidents during league season was highest on Tuesday, Friday, and Saturday afternoons.
-While accidents during league offseason was highest on Monday, Thursday, and Friday afternoons.<br>
+While accidents during league offseason was highest on Monday, Thursday, and Friday afternoons.<br><br>

 ### v.
 RECOMMENDATIONS
 1. More campaigns should be taken to venues like football stadiums and sports centers in the top ten